mada360/Chrono-Lux/Interim planning and Investigation report/Outline.md

 # How to show work ethic

 - Keep a work log.
-- Using version control (GitHub) to show work and progress.
+- Using version control (Git Hub) to show work and progress.
 - End report.

 # Showing results